Mohamed-U3/Main-Board-for-STM32-Blue-pill/README.md

 - **v1.0** - Initial release with basic functionality
 - **v1.1** - Added ESD protection and improved routing
 - **v1.2** - Updated connector layout and pin assignments
+- **v2.0** - Updated connector layout, pin assignments, and silkscreen.
+- **v3.0** - Change the EN pin of the TFT from Vcc for full brightness always to be controlled via GPIO.

 ## 📞 Support